-- shared use of needles or syringes
+- use of shared needles or syringes

-Symptoms of malaria typically develop within 10 days to four weeks following the infection.
-In some patients, symptoms may not develop for several months.
+The symptoms of malaria typically develop within 10 days to 4 weeks following the infection.
+In some cases, symptoms may not develop for several months.
 Some malarial parasites can enter the body but will be dormant for long periods of time.
-Common symptoms of malaria include:

-- whether or not you have malaria
+- whether you have malaria

 - what type of malaria you have

 - if your infection is caused by a parasite that’s resistant to certain types of drugs

 - if the disease has affected your vital organs

 Malaria can cause a number of life-threatening complications.
 The following may occur: